Sirius Rocketry Refit USS Atlantis

 Flight and Recovery:

-T' day o' t' maiden flight o' t' Refit Atlantis arrived and it was prepped with a D12-5.
+T' day o' t' maiden flight o' t' Refit Atlantis arrived and it be prepped with a D12-5.
+Begad!
+People wanted t' see this one.
 Blimey!
-People wanted t' see this one.
+Ya scallywag!
+On takeoff, it weathercocked a bit but be very stable.
 Avast!
-Blimey!
-On takeoff, it weathercocked a bit but was very stable.
-Begad!
-Avast, me proud beauty!
 It ejected and recovered nay far away.
-Avast!
-Arrr!
 I wanted t' try it on somethin' bigger.

 A video o' t' flight can be seen here.